 Dr. Melissa Boston is a Clinical Psychologist who joined SHAC in 2015.
 She currently oversees the Student Health and Counseling Department.
 She earned her PsyD from Minnesota School of Professional Psychology with a specialization in Child/Adolescent Psychology, and her Master’s in Psychology and Education from Teacher’s College at Columbia University.
 Dr. Boston maintains a strong interest in public health and health psychology.
-Dr. Boston is a graduate of Manhattanville College, and was a member of the Women’s Tennis team.
+Dr. Boston is a graduate of Manhattanville College and was a member of the Women’s Tennis team.

 Dr. Boston’s training was largely CBT and DBT focused, but she draws from several different theories and methodologies.
 She has specialized trauma training and experience working with adolescents who have experienced significant trauma.
 Her approach is flexible and individualized to meet the needs of the student.
-Dr. Boston strongly believe that developing a genuine, trusting relationship is the most important component of helping people make progress toward their goals.

 Daniella DiClerico, FNP

-SHAC Ass't Director and Family Nurse Practitioner
+SHAC Associate Director and Family Nurse Practitioner

 Daniella is a Board-Certified Family Nurse Practitioner.
 She earned her Bachelor of Science in Nursing from Pace University and her Master of Science in Nursing from the College of Mount Saint Vincent.
 Daniella has been working as a Nurse Practitioner in a corporate setting in an occupational health office treating executives and employees.
 Prior to that, she worked at White Plains Hospital Center as a Registered Nurse in the Emergency Department.
 She provided care to adults and children ranging from critical care to simple first aid.
-After 20+ years in the Emergency Department, she switched gears and took on the role as Nursing Coordinator in a corporate setting.
+After 20+ years in the Emergency Department, she switched gears and took on the role of Nursing Coordinator in a corporate setting.
 From there she earned her MS in Nursing and transitioned to working as a Nurse Practitioner.
 Daniella lives in Yorktown Heights with her husband Chris and her three grown children, Adam, Andrew, and Amanda.
 When not working, she enjoys her family and loves playing with her two miniature Dachshunds, Marty and Lorraine.

 Elana Light, PsyD